If you have just begun your sublimation journey and are worried if your transfers will come out vibrant or not, then don’t worry.

 I suggest using graphic design softwares like Adobe Illustrator, Canva, Inkscape etc to create your artwork.
 These platforms are designed to work with vector and high DPI images for generating best quality prints.

-7. Knowing right temperature and time
+7. Knowing the right temperature and time

 For transferring your beautiful artwork on the substrate you need to place transfer paper and your blank in the heat press and apply right pressure, temperature and pressure to transfer the design.

-However if your heat press time, temperature and pressure settings are not right then you may ruin your design and will get a bad quality final print.
+However, if your heat press time, temperature and pressure settings are not right, then you may ruin your design and will get a bad quality final print.
 Make sure to check the manufacturer’s website to get the right settings for the heat press.

 8. Most useful tip – Be kind to yourself!